Renato Usatîi

 Renato Usatîi (born 4 November 1978) is a Moldovan politician and businessman serving as President of Our Party since 8 February 2015.
-He is the current mayor of Bălți after previously holding the office from July 2015 to February 2018.
+He was elected mayor of Bălți for two terms (from 2015 to 2018 and from 2019 to 2021).

 Usatîi's political positions have been described as populist and anti-establishment.
 He participated in the 2014 Moldovan parliamentary election as a candidate on the electoral list of the political party "Patria".
 The party was excluded from the race three days before the election, a decision declared arbitrary by the European Court of Human Rights.
 Usatîi intended to participate in the 2016 Moldovan presidential election but was unable to after a decision of the Constitutional Court of Moldova changed the minimum age required for someone to serve as president from 35 to 40.
 He voiced the opinion that the court's decision was issued to specifically prevent him from running for president.
 The president of the Constitutional Court later denied the accusations.
 Usatîi participated in the 2020 Moldovan presidential election and came in third, securing 16.9% of the votes.

 Early life and education

 Renato Usatîi was born on 4 November 1978 in Fălești, Moldavian SSR, Soviet Union (now Republic of Moldova) to two English language teachers.
-He attended a Russian language school.
+He attended a Russian-medium school.
 In 1994 he won first place in the Republican English Language Olympiad, thanks to which he was admitted to the Faculty of Foreign Languages and Literatures of the Alecu Russo State University of Bălți, which he later graduated from.